cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

   `Encrypted_Random_Key = SMessage(RK, Throwaway_Private_Key, Acra_Public_Key)`.
 - Encrypts the payload with [Secure Cell](/pages/secure-cell-cryptosystem/) in Seal mode:<br/>
   `Encrypted_Data = SCell(RK, payload)`.
-- Erases/fills with zeros memory area with the `RK`.
+- Erases/fills with zeros memory area of the `RK`.
 - Calculates the encrypted payload length and transforms it into little endian 8 bytes long (`Data_Length`).
 - Connects attributes together as described in the original formula.
-- Erases/fills the memory area containing the `Throwaway_Keypair` and original payload with zeros.
+- Erases/fills with zeros the memory area containing the `Throwaway_Keypair` and original payload.

 We recommend you to check out AcraStruct [examples](https://github.com/cossacklabs/acra/tree/master/examples) and try the [⚙️Acra Engineering Demo⚙️](https://github.com/cossacklabs/acra-engineering-demo/#what-is-this).